-What’s in your area that kids like to do?
+What’s in your local area that tween boys like to do?

 If you buy gifts for families with more than one kid, get either one big card for everyone or individual cards for each member.

-If they hike, camp, or play sports this is great because you can refill on the go without worrying about the quality of the water at its source.
+If your tween likes to hike, camp, or play sports this is great because you can refill on the go without worrying about the quality of the water at its source.

-Whether your family camps or your kids get involved in scouts or goes on sleep overs or tents in the backyard.
+Whether your family camps or your kids get involved in scouts or go on sleepovers or tents in the backyard.
 Or heads off on a road trip with his girlfriend at 21.

 A good sleeping bag is an awesome thing to have.
-And the Wiggles one won’t last, neither will Toy Story.
+And The Wiggles one won’t last, and neither will Toy Story.
 Cheap bags are too small and not at all warm.